 Thanksgiving is always a great day for family bonding, but it can also be challenging to keep the kids entertained while you’re waiting for the festivities to begin.
 Try one of these Thanksgiving activities for kids that help kids get creative, spread kindness, and build amazing family memories.
-As a bonus, everything on this list is 100 percent screen-free!
+The best part is everything on this list of Thanksgiving-themed activities is 100 percent screen-free!

 Getting crafty is always a fun way to keep kids entertained.
 There are dozens of Thanksgiving crafts for kids on Pinterest, from handprint trees to popsicle stick turkeys to adorn the dinner table.
 For a simple project, the entire family can get involved in, purchase a cotton tablecloth and a pack of fabric markers, and let them go to town decorating the cloth with drawings and designs.
-Once the big event is over, you can save the tablecloth for next Thanksgiving, making it a fun family heirloom to use year after year.
+Once the big event is over, you can save the tablecloth for next Thanksgiving, making it a fun family heirloom to use year after year for a new Thanksgiving tradition.

-If you spend a big part of your Thanksgiving Day in the kitchen, why not enlist the help of some tiny chefs.
+If you spend a big part of your Thanksgiving Day in the kitchen, why not enlist the help of some tiny chefs to make that Thanksgiving meal.
 Give kids age-appropriate tasks to help with, like washing apples for a pie or mixing the batter for pumpkin bread.
 Your budding culinary artists will take pride in assisting and will be more likely to try what they’ve helped to cook.

 Make sharing what you’re thankful for a little more exciting by turning it into a game.
 Before you sit down to eat, have everyone write down one thing they are grateful for on a slip of paper and put them in a hat or jar.
-Take turns pulling the notes, reading them out loud, and then guessing who wrote what.
+As you enjoy Thanksgiving dinner take turns pulling the notes, reading them out loud, and then guessing who wrote what.

 Pull out that dress-up box and have the kids organize a talent show.
 They can sing, dance, tell jokes, do magic tricks, whatever they can think of!
 They’ll keep busy planning and practicing, and then you’ll have entertainment after dinner.
 It’s a win-win!